Abrishges/ticketing/README.md

 the application start

  ### TicketServiceImpTest class
 Unit test for TicketServiceImp class.
-Junit mockito is used to for unit test and check in eclipse using code coverage plugin.
+Junit mockito is used to for unit test and checked in eclipse using code coverage plugin.

 ## Prerequisite